palazzem/ot-examples/ext/README.md

 This Python package includes some extensions that are not part of the proposal.
-All modules here are only used to provide examples or simplified implementations, for a proof of concept.
+All modules here are only used to provide examples or simplified implementations, as a proof of concept.